9 Steps to Set Up a Meal Prep Station in Your Kitchen

 5. Arrange Tools Within Reach

-Arrange tools and utensils near your meal prep station for easy access.
+Make sure the tools and utensils you regularly use are near your meal prep station for easy access.
 Use holders or racks for frequently used utensils.
 Hang pots, pans, and cooking tools on hooks or a pegboard.

 6. Use Time-Saving Appliances